 I have tried to make this recipe as beginner friendly as I possibly could, with just 8 ingredients total and plenty of process photographs to show exactly what you need to do.
 I want everyone to feel confident in baking bread at home and these are a good place to start.
 Even if you mess them up a bit they’re still cinnamon rolls and they’ll taste good.

-I use light, aka white, spelt flour for almost every sweet bake.
+I use light, or white, spelt flour for almost every sweet bake.
 It’s easy to use, tastes great, and has a lower gluten content than all purpose flour.
 That means that it can be slightly harder to work with, but not noticeably so, and it’s easier for many people to digest.

 Vegan labneh makes a great cream cheese-like icing, but you can have them plain (as I most often do) or with a simple coconut milk glaze.